jovotech/jovo-cli/integrations/target-serverless/docs/README.md

 You can either generate the `serverless.yaml` once and modify it directly, or update the plugin configuration and generate a new file using the `build:serverless` command.

-Before you proceed make sure that the generated entry for the property `"frameworkVersion"` in the file `serverless.yaml` matches the version number of your local serverless installation.
-Not sure?
-Find out with the command `serverless --version`.

 There are also additional configurations that may be needed for the [deployment](#deployment) process.
 Learn more about Serverless configuration in their [official documentation](https://www.serverless.com/framework/docs/).

 For example, to get started with AWS; you need to make the following keys accessible: